Scenic Train Rides in New York

 The Oyster Bay Railroad Museum’s Preview Center, a former 1889 Long Island Railroad passenger station, is open weekly.
 It is located in downtown Oyster Bay.
 Highlights of the museum include interactive, hands-on and audio-visual exhibits, along with descriptions of their ambitious plans for the museum's expansion.
 Museum also has a gift shop with an ever changing variety of items for that special train enthusiast.
 Rolling stock includes a 1928 PRR ten-wheeler, 4-6-0, number 35, along with several vintage rail cars.
 Directions

 Phoenicia Station was purchased in 1985 by the Empire State Railway Museum, Inc. and the SHARP committee, a community based redevelopment agency.
 After substantial renovations, the former baggage room is now an exhibition gallery for the Museum's collection of photographs and local railroad artifacts.
+The Empire State Railway Museum is dedicated to preserving the historic Ulster & Delaware Railroad and its classic 1899 Phoenicia Junction railroad station.

 The Railroad Museum of Long Island at Riverview displays several steam locomotives and various rail cars.
 The museum also operates a miniature train ride.